Ravencentric/juicenet-cli/docs/installation.md

 # Installation

-`juicenet` is built with Python and uses Nyuu and ParPar under the hood.

 ## Prerequisites

 Since `juicenet` uses Nyuu and ParPar, you need to have these installed.
+Follow the instructions below to install them.

 === "With Executables (Windows)"